jashley2017/UKY_WxHAT/README.md

 ## Requirements

+### CiruitPython Compatibility
 This library is being designed with CircuitPython compatibility in mind such that it could be ported over to a microcontroller in the future.
+However, CircuitPython has very little in terms of concurrent operation

+This was abandoned for the sampling of all of the devices concurrently because CircuitPython does not support multithreaded operation.
+However, multithreaded operation is only used in wxhat.py, so all other code should be somewhat portable to CircuitPython.

-The adafruit CircuitPython libraries need to be install as well as the blinka library for digital IO.
+The adafruit CircuitPython libraries need to be installed as well as the blinka library for digital IO.

 ### Enable I2C and install python bus